 By answering the following questions, compare the relative advantages and disadvantages of the various statistical analysis strategies we have considered in Homeworks 1-4 and problems 2 and 3 in this homework.

 The regression strategies in this homework allowed greater flexibility in terms of what you can make your baseline of interest (as in number 1 of this homework where you can use the regression to compare all other groups to a reference group of interest), and they also allow you to have the ability to fit a regression line (such as with splines) that fits the data more closely than a line that much follow a linear or a quadratic function.

+Although not explicitly stated, author is pointing towards precision and advantage of response/predictor of interest.

+3/3

 The fitted models from homework 4 are constrained by the fact that their trend needs to take on the shape dictated by the model (for instance, the quadratic modeling requires the curve to be u-shaped).
 In this homework, the models are more flexible, so the splines fit appears more like a lowess curve of the data, and the dummy variable fit appears as a step-wise function (which is not a particularly good approximation of the data).
 In addition, because LDL was categorized in the models in this homework, there are fewer fitted values, and the curves are not as continuous as the fitted values in homework 4.

+The description is on point but there is no graph. (-2)

+1/3

 A priori I would not expect this dataset to have a complex non-linear fit, therefore I don’t think that it would be necessary to use flexible models to explore this association.
 Thus I think that a priori the best method to use would be to log transform LDL (since this is a multiplicative model) and use cox proportional hazards regression to explore the relationship between log transformed serum LDL concentrations and the instantaneous risk of death from any cause.
 The logarithmic scale for LDL is more interpretable than other transformations of LDL, and it appears to be a more biologically plausible transformation for the variable.

+Excellent.

+3/3